Find out how you might be able to organise care for the person you support yourself by using Direct Payments.

 Direct payments cannot be used to purchase local authority services, permanent residential and nursing care or for housing or NHS services.

 You must get in writing what the direct payment can be used for.
 You will be required to keep and provide receipts for goods and services bought with direct payment.
-If you want to change what you use the payment for, you will need to have this agreed in advance from your local council or health trust, e.g. Hertfordshire County Council if you live in Hertfordshire.
+If you want to change what you use the payment for, you will need to have this agreed in advance from the local council or health trust supporting the person with care and support needs

-If you are unable to spend the direct payment awarded, please alert the authority that you receive it from, such as Hertfordshire County Council, as soon as possible to discuss the matter.
+If you are unable to spend the direct payment awarded, please alert the authority that you receive it from, as soon as possible to discuss the matter, you are not allowed to ‘save up’ the money.

 Hertfordshire County Council Adult Care Services